 5. Connect With Other Bloggers

 The social media is one of the best platforms that connect bloggers.
 You can join blogger groups on Facebook and be an active member.

 When other bloggers share their posts, try to read them and post meaningful comments.
 People are likely to notice your blog through the comments.

 You can also share your blog posts on social media using your phone.
-This is something that you can do at your free time during a break on your job.
+This is something that you can do in your free time or during a break at your job.

 If you like to automate the whole process and save time while growing your audience quickly, you can use PromoRepublic.
 I use this tool, and I can say its social and content tools are excellent.

 Managing your content by sharing it on social media is something that can take a few minutes and will promote your blog.
 You can also invite guest blogs from other bloggers who blog on your niche.

 This will increase the content on your blog and keep your blog updated.